aryankul17/aryankul17/README.md

 ---

 ## 🧑‍💼 About Me
-I'm Aryan Kulshrestha, currently pursuing my Master’s in **Cybersecurity** at the **University of Maryland, College Park**.
+I'm Aryan Kulshrestha, completed my Masters of Engineering in **Cybersecurity** at the **University of Maryland, College Park**.
-I specialize in **Cloud Security, Threat Detection, and DevSecOps**, and enjoy solving CTFs and building security challenges.
+I specialize in **Cybersec, Infosec, Cloud Security, and DevSecOps**, and enjoy solving CTFs and building security challenges for conferences as well as for fun.
 I’m passionate about securing systems and contributing to community-driven security tools and events.

 ---